Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

 First and foremost, all information should be communicated clearly, concisely, and plainly.
 This means minimizing jargon, superfluous information, and any other language that may cause the reader to misinterpret the message being communicated.

-That said, you also may need to provide rationale for certain policies and/or directives throughout your employee handbook as necessary.
+That said, you also may need to provide rationale for certain policies and/or directives throughout your handbook as necessary.

 Here, the goal is to explain to your team why following the directive is beneficial to them as employees, the organization as a whole, and to the audience you serve.